AIDA64

-AIDA64 is a system information, diagnostics, and auditing application developed by FinalWire Ltd (a Hungarian company) that runs on Windows, Android, iOS, Windows Phone, Tizen, ChromeOS and Sailfish OS operating systems.
+AIDA64 is a system information, diagnostics, and auditing application developed by FinalWire Ltd (a Hungarian company) that runs on Windows, Android, iOS, ChromeOS, Windows Phone, Sailfish OS, Ubuntu Touch and Tizen operating systems.
 It displays detailed information on the components of a computer.
 Information can be saved to file in formats such as HTML, CSV, or XML.

 History

 ASMDEMO

 Aida started in 1995 with the freeware ASMDEMO, a 16 bit DOS hardware analyser software with basic capabilities.
 The first public release was ASMDEMO v870, provided with CPU and disk benchmarks.

 AIDA

-Then, in 2000, AIDA 1.0 was released provided with a hardware database with 12,000 entries, support for 32 bits MMX and SSE benchmarks.
+Then, in 2000, AIDA 1.0 was released provided with a hardware database with 12,000 entries, support for 32-bit MMX and SSE benchmarks.
 It has been written by Tamás Miklós.

 AIDA32

-In 2001 is released AIDA32 1.0, a 32 bits Windows system diagnostic tool with basic capabilities.
+In 2001 is released AIDA32 1.0, a 32-bit Windows system diagnostic tool with basic capabilities.

 In 2002, AIDA32 2.0 is released adding XML reports and network audit with SQL database support.

 In 2003, AIDA32 3.61 is out provided with a hardware database with 25,000 entries, monitor diagnostics and is localized to 23 languages.

 The latest version 3.94 was released in March 2000.
 AIDA32 was distributed as freeware, and as a portable executable file which does not need to be installed on the host computer.

 Development of AIDA32 was stopped on March 24, 2004.